 Drones are all the rage these days.
 It seems like everyone wants to get their hands on one of these flying wonders, but there is a lot more to them than meets the eye.
-This article will show you how to prepare for your first drone flight so that you can take off with confidence and not worry about crashing!
+The article will show you how to prepare for a drone flight so that you can take off with confidence and not worry about crashing!

 Flying drones has become popular in recent years, but it takes some know-how before taking off into the sky. whether you're just starting out or want to refresh yourself on the basics of flying a drone, I've put together a comprehensive guide to give you some valuable tips and resources along the way.
 There are some common misconceptions about drones.